garden-io/terraform-lambda-example/README.md

 > [!NOTE]
 > You'll need to update some values in the project level Garden config file for this project to work.
 See instructions below.

-> [!WARNING]
+> [!NOTE]
-> The dynamic backend config functionality used is currently only available on a Garden edge release but due to be released in Garden 0.13.54.
+> The dynamic backend config functionality used is only available on Garden versions 0.13.54 or higher.

 ## Requirements